-Students are responsible for the success of their own academic careers.
-You are expected to monitor your progress towards your degree requirements using DegreeWorks (http://degreeworks.gatech.edu/), and to bring any discrepancies to the attention of your Academic Advisor.
+Students are able to and expected to monitor progress towards your degree requirements using DegreeWorks (degreeworks.gatech.edu).
+Please take responsibility to monitor your progress and bring any discrepancies to the attention of your Academic Advisor.
 Discrepancies include missing transfer credits, courses listed in the incorrect category, or courses double-counted toward your degree.
 Advisors can work with Degree Certification to ensure that your courses are correctly attributed toward your degree.
-Should you wish to consider an alternative to Biology or a second major, the "What If" tool can be used to explore how progress towards degree completion is affected if you change or add majors.
+Should you wish to consider an alternative to a Biology major or a second major, the "What If" tool can be used to explore how progress towards degree completion is affected should you change or add majors.